haquangtan84/customer-extension/README.md

 3. In the extracted folder:

 	3.1.
 Copy 2 jar file from the lib folder and paste to lib folder of platform tomcat bundle

 	3.2.
 Copy war file from webapps folder to webapps folder of platform tomcat bundle.

+4. Remove data from gatein folder in tomcat

-4. Start tomcat
+5. Start tomcat